Application Process

 Details

-- Local operators may have additional procedures, but core MSIC requirements are uniform.
+- Local operators may have additional procedures or access controls, but core MSIC requirements are uniform.

-Anyone who needs unescorted access to a maritime security zone, can prove their identity, passes the security/background checks, and (if not a citizen) can legally work in Australia.
+Anyone who has an 'operational need' for unescorted access to a maritime security zone, can prove their identity, passes the security and background checks, and (if not an Australian citizen) can legally work in Australia.

 To apply you must: